TotalLag/fly-wireguard-vpn-proxy/README.md

 This setup is intended as a **personal convenience VPN**, not an anonymity network.
 Fly’s egress IPs and geo-location behaviour may not always match your selected region exactly, and outbound traffic does not necessarily originate from the app’s public IP.

 ---

+## Troubleshooting

+- **"0 B received" / Handshake failure:**
+  - Ensure you have allocated a **dedicated IPv4 address**.
+Shared IPv4 addresses on Fly.io do not support UDP.
+  - If you redeployed or recreated the volume, the server keys might have changed.
+Go to the bootstrap URL again and re-import the configuration to your client.

+- **"Address already in use" logs:**
+  - The `linuxserver/wireguard:latest` image runs a service (CoreDNS) on port 8080.
+This project uses port **8081** for the bootstrap server to avoid this conflict.
+Ensure your `fly.toml` maps port 443 to 8081.

 ## Known issues